sbmlteam/deviser/docs/src/source/defining_package.rst

 :Element: integer (the numeric type of the data)

-Figure :num:`fig-array-sampledfield` shows the Deviser Edit entry for the SampledField class.
+:numref:`fig-array-sampledfield` shows the Deviser Edit entry for the SampledField class.
 Note it also includes an attribute to record the length of the array.
 This proved useful when using this sort of construct.